Avoiding Carbon Monoxide Hazards

 What Carbon Monoxide Does to You

 Too much carbon monoxide in your blood will kill you.
 Most of us know to try to avoid this.
-Less well known is the fact that low-level exposure to this gas also endangers your health.
+Less well-known is the fact that low-level exposure to this gas also endangers your health.

-The symptoms of low-level carbon monoxide poisoning are so easily mistaken for those of the common cold, flu or exhaustion, that proper diagnosis can be delayed.
-Because of this, be sure to see your physician about persistent, flu-like symptoms, chronic fatigue or generalized depression.
+The symptoms of low-level carbon monoxide poisoning are so easily mistaken for those of the common cold, flu, or exhaustion, that proper diagnosis can be delayed.
+Because of this, be sure to see your physician about persistent, flu-like symptoms, chronic fatigue, or generalized depression.
 If blood levels of carbon monoxide are found to be high, treatment is important.

-Meanwhile, it makes good sense to put heating system inspection and maintenance on your annual get-ready-for winter list.
+Meanwhile, it makes good sense to put heating system inspection and maintenance on your annual get-ready-for-winter list.
 Prevention is the best cure.

 Schedule Chimney Inspection and Repair

 At Adams Chimney Specialist, LLC, we understand the importance of maintaining a safe and efficient chimney.
 That’s why we also offer comprehensive chimney sweep, inspections, and repair services to help keep your home safe and comfortable.
+Our team of experts dedicates itself to delivering high-quality chimney services tailored to your specific needs and budget.
+Whether you need a routine chimney sweep or a full inspection and repair, we have you covered.